learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 > a security-oriented, lightweight Linux distribution based on musl libc and busybox

-In other words, a linux distribution that is smaller in size.
+In other words, a linux distribution that is smaller in size and more secure.

 You shouldn't take their words for granted.
 Let's check if that's the case.